The Fertility of Silence

 But contrasting does not imply opposing.
 Bad experiences are not opposite to good ones, but are, in fact, the very types of experiences necessary to make sense of good ones at all.
 Similarly, silence is not opposed to noise, but is rather, the essential ingredient for noise to exist.
 Silence is the ripening of noise.
-To take it at its most physical, a sound wave operates in a wave whereby the spaces in between are what allow you to even hear noise.
+To take it at its most physical, a sound wave operates whereby the spaces in between are what allow you to make sense of sounds.

 If all a man did was talk, he would soon run out of things to say because he has given himself no time to think.
 Silence is not the absence of thought, but the stage of percolating and ripening.
 In his moving piece on the fertility of silence, Kahlil Girban writes,

 You talk when you cease to be at peace with your thoughts;